Wake Forest School of Medicine’s Eye Center sees over 80,000 patient visits per year, providing an ideal environment for resident clinical exposure.

 Almost 800 additional procedures are performed yearly in the minor operating suites of the Eye Center itself.

 With this volume of surgical experience, residents have an opportunity to perform many surgical procedures, far exceeding recommended minimums set by the American Council for Graduate Medical Education (ACGME).
-For instance, residents currently perform 250 to 300 cataract procedures as primary surgeon during their training (with a set minimum of 86 by ACGME).
+For instance, residents currently perform 250 to 300+ cataract procedures as primary surgeon during their training (with a set minimum of 86 by ACGME).
+Additionally, they perform glaucoma procedures such as MIGS at the time of cataract surgery, for which there are no minimums set by the ACGME.

 Resident Schedule and Responsibilities